riipandi/remix-start/README.md

 ## 🧑🏻‍💻 Development

-This project uses TypeScript for type checking, [ESLint](https://eslint.org/) for linting which is configured in `.eslintrc.js`, and [Prettier](https://prettier.io/) for auto-formatting in this project.
-It's recommended to get TypeScript set up for your editor and install an editor plugin (like the [VSCode Prettier plugin](https://s.id/vscode-prettier)) to get auto-formatting on saving and get a really great in-editor experience with type checking and auto-complete.
+This project uses TypeScript for type checking, [Biome][biome] for code formatting and linting which is configured in [`biome.json`](./biome.json).
+It's recommended to get TypeScript set up for your editor and install an editor plugin (like the [VSCode Biome plugin][vscode-biome]) to get auto-formatting on saving and get a really great in-editor experience with type checking and auto-complete.

 ## 👷‍♂️ Contributions